Jansa, disconnected | BALKAN BLOG

 On the other hand, Jansa got support from Igor Pirkovic of the Association of Journalists and Publicists, who said that the media in Slovenia have never been as free as they are now and that there has never been so much criticism of the government.
 Employing an argument also used by the prime minister, Pirkovic implied that those outside Slovenia don’t understand the situation within the country and urged MEPs to visit and see for themselves.

-The final panel was for Jansa and Simoniti to put their position to MEPs, but after some brief comments Jansa instead said he wanted a 16 minute video on the issue to be streamed.
+The final panel was for Jansa and Simoniti to put their position to MEPs, but after some brief comments Jansa instead said he wanted a 16-minute video on the issue to be streamed.

-There followed a dispute over whether the video could be streamed, with in ‘t Veld saying it had been received immediately before the session began and parliament officials had therefore been unable to examine its content, while Jansa said it had been sent three hours earlier and implied it was censored.
+There followed a dispute over whether the video could be streamed, with in ‘t Veld saying it had been received immediately before the session began and Parliament officials had therefore been unable to examine its content, while Jansa said it had been sent three hours earlier and implied it was censored.
 “If we are talking about free media, I would like you to defend free media,” he said.

 Both Jansa and Simoniti then disappeared from the discussion.

-“[Jansa] has disconnected, so I take it that the session was not to his linking.
+“[Jansa] has disconnected, so I take it that the session was not to his liking.
 I’m sorry he feels that way,” commented in ‘t Veld.

 “It is truly unfortunate that Sophie in ‘t Veld, who supposed to monitor media freedom in the EU, despite prior agreement censored the broadcast of a video that highlights problems with media freedom and attacks on journalists in Slovenia,” Jansa tweeted after the event.